binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter10.md

 At the time of writing the sample code is only in Java.
 The documentation is well worth checking out though.
 Resources in [Additional Resources]() chapter.

-## 4. SSM Risks that Solution Causes
+## 4. SSM Risks that Solution Causes {#web-applications-risks-that-solution-causes}

+Often with increased security comes increased confidence.
+Increased confidence is a weakness in itself along with the fact that it brings with it other vulnerabilities.
+The more you know, the more you should be aware of how vulnerable you are.

 ### Lack of Visibility